-35 Years Ago: Aerosmith Returns on the ‘Done With Mirrors’ Tour
+How Aerosmith Fashioned a Comeback on ‘Done With Mirrors’ Tour

-They began the tour on Aug.
+They began these dates on Aug.
 23, 1985, two months before the record hit shelves, at the Alpine Valley Music Theatre in East Troy, Wis.

-A year earlier, tensions had cooled between Steven Tyler and estranged guitarists Joe Perry and Brad Whitford to welcome them back into the fold for the "Back in the Saddle tour."
-Their well-documented drug problems more or less in the past -- Perry's rehab was successful but Tyler was still trying to quit -- the stretch of dates, which saw 58 shows spread out over two legs and six months, had some problems, but it was enough of a success for them to sign with Geffen Records and get a new start.
+Tensions had finally cooled between Steven Tyler and estranged guitarists Joe Perry and Brad Whitford, and they were welcomed into the fold again.
+Their well-documented drug problems more or less in the past – Perry's rehab was successful but Tyler was still trying to quit – for this stretch of dates, which saw 58 shows spread out over two legs and six months.

-They went to work on Done With Mirrors, with production chores handled by Ted Templeman (Van Halen, the Doobie Brothers), and noticed the difference sobriety made.
 "I didn't think you could have so much fun straight in the studio," Perry told the Sun-Sentinel at the time.
 "But it's just a state of mind.
 It's learning that you don't have to be overwhelmingly loaded to create.
 We did some amazing studio things in the past when we were off-kilter, but you can still do those things straight."

-Done With Mirrors was released in November 1985 to mixed reviews and less-than triumphant sales.
+Done With Mirrors was released in November 1985 to mixed reviews and less-than-triumphant sales.
 Although the album wasn't the huge hit it was hoped for, the shows were very well-attended, ranking among the highest-grossing tours of that year.
-Then. in July 1986, something would happen that would forever change Aerosmith's fortunes.
+Then, in July 1986, something happened that would forever change Aerosmith's fortunes.